stratosphere/metadata-ms/README.md

 - [x] Primary/foreign key classifiers
 - [ ] Query language *(SQL and CQL are usable of course)*
 - [ ] Integration with Metanome *(results can be imported, but algorithms cannot be triggered)*
+- [x] Provide a CLI as most basic MDMS operator
 - [ ] Frontend

 ## Project overview